| |

 Fan type

-70 percent depending upon blade configuration and vane-axial
+to about 70 percent depending upon blade configuration

-typically rises between three degrees F and six degrees
+three degrees F and six degrees F for inefficient

-F for inefficient fan types.
-Also, actual installed efficiency
+fan types.
+Also, actual installed efficiency is typically

 Drive mechanism